tanishqmanuja/blog/src/pages/about.md

 title: "About"
 ---

-## Hi, Tanishq Manuja
+## Tanishq Manuja

-I am a dedicated Full-Stack Web Developer with a knack for crafting digital experiences that seamlessly blend functionality and aesthetics.
+Hi 👋, I am a dedicated Full-Stack Web Developer with a knack for crafting digital experiences that seamlessly blend functionality and aesthetics.
 With a keen eye for detail and a strong foundation in both front-end and back-end technologies, I thrive on turning ideas into dynamic, user-friendly web applications.

 <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">